-- (1) Important: If you plan to add Live Agent to a console, set it up completely before you set up your console. - 1.
+- Important: If you plan to add Live Agent to a console, set it up completely before you set up your console. - 1.
 Customize highlight panels for all objects and turn them on. - 2.
 Create a console app and assign it to user profiles. - 3.
 Optionally, for support agents: - Brand your console. - Choose how pinned lists display. - Whitelist domains. - Customize push notifications. - Customize keyboard shortcuts. - Turn on the Knowledge Sidebar. - Set up interaction logs and assign them to user profiles. - Turn on Live Agent (available only for a console for service). - 4.
-Assign users the Service Cloud User feature license. - Tip: To add third-party integrations, or expand console customizations to new levels, advanced administrators and developers can create console components, or use code with an API named the Salesforce Console Integration Toolkit.
+Assign users the Service Cloud User feature license. - ?
+Tip: To add third-party integrations, or expand console customizations to new levels, advanced administrators and developers can create console components, or use code with an API named the Salesforce Console Integration Toolkit.

-Assign the Service Cloud Feature License to Users Salesforce Console Implementation Tips Prepare to Set up a Salesforce Console

-Salesforce Console Configurable Features
+Salesforce Console Implementation Tips Prepare to Set Up a Salesforce Console Salesforce Console Configurable Features Salesforce Console Implementation Guide